ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+1. Why did the software developer go broke?
+Because he lost his domain in a bet.

-2. How does a computer programmer get out of a locked room?
-They use a "key" logger!
+2. Why did the cyber security expert always carry a pencil and paper?
+Because he wanted to draw his own firewalls!

-3. Why did the cybersecurity expert bring a ladder?
-Because they wanted to climb up the fireWALL!
+3. Why did the software engineer always carry a ladder with him?
+Because he wanted to reach the cloud!

-4. Why did the developer go broke?
-Because he kept spending all his cache!
+4. Why did the programmer get stuck in the shower?
+Because the instructions on the shampoo bottle said, "Lather, Rinse, Repeat," and he kept debugging it!

 [
-Tue Oct 24 01:07:25 UTC 2023
+Wed Oct 25 01:07:33 UTC 2023
  ]